Algebraic approximations of fibrations in abelian varieties over a curve: Introduction

-Without assuming that the fibration $f : X \to B$ has local sections everywhere in $B$, the existence of an algebraic approximation of $f$ will follow as a corollary of Theorem~\ref{thm-AbFibDefprec}, which answers Question~\ref{que-appalgfibab} in the positive when $\dim B = 1$.
+Without assuming that the fibration $f : X \to B$ has local sections everywhere in $B$, the existence of an algebraic approximation of $f$ will follow as a corollary of Theorem~\ref{thm-AbFibDefprec}, which answers Question~\ref{que-appalgfibab} in the affirmative when $\dim B = 1$.

-\begin{cor} Let $G$ be a finite group and $f : X \to B$ a $G$-equivariant fibration with $X$ a compact Kähler manifold, $B$ a smooth projective curve, and a general fiber of $f$ an abelian variety.
-Then $f$ has a $G$-equivariantly locally trivial algebraic approximation. \end{cor}
+\begin{cor} Let $f : X \to B$ be a fibration with $X$ being a compact K\"ahler variety, $B$ a smooth projective curve, and a general fiber of $f$ an abelian variety.
+Then $f$ has an algebraic approximation which is locally trivial over $B$. \end{cor}